sagemath/trac_to_gh/Issue 9229.md

 # Issue 9229: Bring doctests for databases/cremona.py up to 100% (from  42% (17 of 40) )

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9229

 Original creator: cremona